Slide Show | July 2012

 See All Slide Shows Page 1 of 7

-To identify the winners, Kiplinger teamed up with Kevin Stolarick, research director at the Martin Prosperity Institute, a think tank that studies economic prosperity.
+To identify the Best Cities for Young Adults, Kiplinger teamed up with Kevin Stolarick, research director at the Martin Prosperity Institute, a think tank that studies economic prosperity.
 All of the cities on our list have reasonable living costs, strong employment growth and a population that scores high on measures of education and tech-savviness.
-We sorted them further by using criteria tailored to each of our categories.
-For retirees, we also factored in the number of doctors, climate and the crime rate.
+For young adults, we also factored in rental costs and the number of restaurants.

 The cost-of-living index measures how expensive it is to live in a city; the national average score is 100.
 That means cities with a score below 100 have a lower-than-average cost of living.
-Nationwide, the median household income is $43,024, and median income growth from 2006 to 2011 was 11.1%.
+Nationwide, the average rent for a one-bedroom apartment is $959, median household income is $43,024, and median income growth from 2006 to 2011 was 11.1%.
+The national unemployment rate is 8.2%.

 Check out our picks, and share your thoughts in our reader comment box below.
-Best Cities for Retirees
+Best Cities for Young Adults